Written by: Angeline Antonakos Boswell, KGHP Researcher

 Andreas and Cleo stayed in Southern Cyprus for two years, before Cleo’s brother sponsored them to come to Melville, Saskatchewan.
 In their interviews, both Cleo and Andreas describe the shock that arriving to Canada was.
 Before coming to Canada, Cleo already knew it was a big place that was very cold, with many trees.
 She had seen a photograph of frozen trees.
 She loved Canada, and she dreamed of coming here from Cyprus.
 When Cleo came to Canada, a lot of it was like she imagined but at the beginning it was also a shock.
 She was coming from a big city like Ammohostos and she moved to the small city of Melville.
 She was shocked by even the little things, such as that there was no drug store open overnight.

 There were only two other Greek families in the area at the time.
 Andreas worked as an electrician to a contractor.
 Later, he found a job in the repair and maintenance field, and eventually they bought their own business selling sporting clothes and shoes.
+The following year, Cleo’s brother and another doctor, bought an 11 room motel with a gas station and bus depot for us to run.
+Cleo was looking after the motel and Andreas the gas station with the bus depot.
+They run the place until the business was sold nine years later.
 Cleo also attended the University of Regina while living in Melville.
 Andreas and Cleo’s three children all went to Kingston to pursue post-secondary education.
 Evangelos was studying at RMC and Savvas and Chrystalla were studying at Queen’s.
 Andreas and Cleo moved to Kingston to join them in 1994.
 At first they were renting a house and after 2 years they bought their own house, which is where they still live today.

 When they moved to Canada, they wrote to and called their family often.
 It was more difficult with no technology back then.
 They were familiar with the English language as both had attended schools where English was taught.
 In Kingston, they met many Greeks through the church and formed strong relationships with many families.
 Moving to Kingston was difficult, and trying to find employment was especially difficult.
 The Greek community helped them a lot, Andreas says.
 He describes how he worked for the community at first and then the community’s priest helped him find a job at the LaSalle hotel, which was his last job before retirement at the age of 66.
 As for Cleo, her passion for preserving the Greek language and culture motivated her to establish a Greek school in Saskatchewan.
 In Kingston, Cleo was a Greek school teacher for ten years, having a huge impact on the youth of our community.
 Cleo and Andreas still visit Cyprus every five years or so.